jsha/rust-private-loggers/README.md

 mangling" and a "disambiguator."
 It assigns different names to symbols from each of the crates.

-Rustc controls the disambiguator with the `-C metadata=...` compiler flag, which can be specified multiple times.
-Cargo does dependency resolution to figure out what it needs to provide for the metadata flag in order to ensure that if multiple version of a crate need to be linked, they don't conflict with each other.
+Cargo controls the disambiguator by passing `-C metadata=...` flag to rustc, which can be specified multiple times.
+Cargo does dependency resolution to figure out what it needs to provide for the metadata flag in order to ensure that if multiple versions of a crate need to be linked, they don't conflict with each other.

 You can use the RUSTFLAGS environment variable to add your own `-C metadata=...`